-The Fund may invest up to 20% of its assets in instruments that are not included in the Underlying Index, but that the Fund's investment adviser, Krane Funds Advisors, LLC ("Krane" or "Adviser") believes will help the Fund track the Underlying Index.
+The Fund may invest in instruments that are not included in the Underlying Index.
 These investments may include equity securities and depositary receipts of issuers whose securities are not constituents of the Underlying Index, derivative instruments (including swaps, futures, forwards, structured notes and options), other investment companies (including exchange traded funds or "ETFs") and cash or cash equivalents (including money market funds).
-Certain other investment companies in which the Fund may invest may be advised, sponsored or otherwise serviced by Krane and/or their affiliates.
+Certain other investment companies in which the Fund may invest may be advised, sponsored or otherwise serviced by Krane and/or its affiliates.

-Although the Fund reserves the right to replicate (or hold all constituents of) the Underlying Index, the Fund expects to use representative sampling to track the Underlying Index.
+Although the Fund expects to replicate (or hold all components of) the Underlying Index, the Fund reserves the right to use representative sampling for the portion of the Fund that tracks the Underlying Index.
 "Representative sampling" is a strategy that involves investing in a representative sample of securities that collectively have an investment profile similar to the Underlying Index.

-As of August 23, 2023, the Underlying Index included 46 securities of companies with a capitalization range of approximately \$1.9 billion to \$470.6 billion and an average market capitalization of approximately \$41.4 billion.
+As of June 28^{th} , 2024, the Underlying Index included 41 securities of companies with a capitalization range of approximately \$8.3 billion to \$3.1 trillion and an average market capitalization of approximately \$440.6 billion.
 The Fund is non-diversified.
 To the extent the Underlying Index is concentrated in a particular industry, the Fund is expected to be concentrated in that industry.
-As of August 23, 2023, issuers in the Consumer Discretionary sector (63%) and Consumer Staples sector (32%) represented significant portions of the Underlying Index.
-The Fund may engage in securities lending.
+As of June 28^{th} , 2024, issuers in the Technology economy sector (92.6%) represented significant portions of the Underlying Index.